VenusProtocol/venus-protocol-documentation/oracles/pyth.md

 ## Introduction

-This oracle fetches price of assets from Pyth oracle
+This oracle fetches price of assets from the Pyth oracle

 ## Solidity API